Anglian Water team completes 'Mission Impossible' sewer repair

 Danaher & Walsh's dedicated Anglian Water team recently completed a challenging sewer repair, internally dubbed Mission Impossible.

-Working on the Water Recycling Network alliance contract, D&W was tasked with solving a tricky sewer collapse, partially located underneath an amusement arcade on Skegness's busy seafront.
+Working on the Water Recycling Network alliance contract, D&W was tasked with solving a tricky sewer collapse, partially located underneath an entertainment complex on Skegness's busy seafront.

 A 300mm surface water sewer, lying 4m beneath the building, had several collapsed sections.
 The sewer was partially flowing, but heavy rainfall was causing flooding in low-lying areas and to the basement of the Embassy Theatre - resulting in cancelled shows.